markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 Matter uses a 12-bit value called _discriminator_ to discern between multiple commissionable device advertisements and a 27-bit _setup PIN code_ to authenticate the device.
-You can find these values in the logging terminal of the device (for instance, UART).
+You can find these values in the logging terminal of the device (for instance, UART) when the device boots up.
 For example:

 ```
 I: 254 [DL]Device Configuration: